-Fortunately for you in Costa Rica the flashing lights probably don’t mean anything at all.
-Police, ambulances and fire trucks always have their lights on.
+Fortunately for you in Costa Rica the flashing lights often don’t mean anything at all.
+Police and especially ambulances nearly always have their lights on.
 I’m pretty certain the only time I’ve seen an emergency vehicle without flashing lights was because the bulbs had burned out.

 Left (Izquierda) and Right (Derecha)

-“Keep Right Except to Pass” and “Slower Traffic Keep Right” apparently mean the opposite in Costa Rica.
+“Keep Right Except to Pass” and “Slower Traffic Keep Right” seem to mean the opposite in Costa Rica.

 The slower a vehicle is moving the more likely they are to stay in the left lane.
-If you want to get around that mango truck in the passing lane on the hill you better be ready to pass on the right.
+If you want to get around that mango truck when a passing lane appears on a hill you better be ready to pass on the right.

 Left and right may also be confused with straight ahead.
 In the U.S. and elsewhere an arrow pointing up is used to indicate straight ahead.
 This concept is foreign in Costa Rica where you’re more likely to see a sign with a left or right arrow indicating which direction you will turn after you’ve driven another 15 km straight ahead.

 It still confuses the crap out of me and I take the next turn even though I know it’s wrong.